python-cachier/cachier/README.rst

 MongoDB Core
 ------------
-You can set a MongoDB-based cache by assigning ``mongetter`` with a callable that returns a ``pymongo.Collection`` object with writing permission:
+You can set a MongoDB-based cache by assigning ``mongetter`` with a callable that returns a ``pymongo.Collection`` object with writing permissions:

 .. code-block:: python